mapossum/spa/M7/README.md

 Here is your assignment.

 1) We are goingt to start the assignment together in class.
 I have included a file called turtleData.py.
 It reads information off a turtle tracking website.
 I will explain the data that comes from the site that we can read into a python list.
 Each element represents a single turtle location.
 First you will notice that by changing the URL accessed you can get the data for a different turtle.
 There are a total of 244 turtles (Ids of 1-244).
 You will create a polyline shapefile and then read each turtle data in and construct a polyline feature for that turtle.
-Finally run the Minimum Bounding Geometry to find out each turtles home range.  https://pro.arcgis.com/en/pro-app/tool-reference/data-management/minimum-bounding-geometry.htm
+Finally run the Minimum Bounding Geometry to find out each turtles home range (convex hull).  https://pro.arcgis.com/en/pro-app/tool-reference/data-management/minimum-bounding-geometry.htm